guillerminabasso/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This dashboard was created to help data science job seekers understand how job postings and key market variables fluctuate.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+This project is based on an Excel tutorial created by a renowned data analytics content creator.
+It is part of my learning journey toward becoming a data analyst.
+While the original dataset and project structure were inspired by the tutorial, I implemented several personal modifications to tailor the analysis to my own interests and objectives.

 ### Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).
+My final dashboard is in [here](Project_1-Dashboard/1_Salary_Dashboard.xlsx).

 ### Excel Skills Used